muratk5n/thirdwave/en/2022/02/h2-thermo-chemical.md

 hydrogen.
 The chemicals used in the process are reused within each cycle, creating a closed loop that consumes only water and produces hydrogen and oxygen.
-The necessary high temperatures can be generated in the following ways:

-Concentrating sunlight onto a reactor tower using a field of mirror "heliostats,"..
+The necessary high temperatures can be generated [by] concentrating sunlight onto a reactor tower using a field of mirror "heliostats,"

-Using waste heat from advanced nuclear reactors.

 Numerous solar thermochemical water-splitting cycles have been investigated for hydrogen production, each with different sets of